jmcanterafonseca-iota/zebra-iota-edge-sdk_deprecated/README.md

 * *Holder Application* which allows generating and presenting credentials using data matrix codes.
 * *Verifier Application* which allows verifying credentials.
 * *Device Onboarding Application* which allows to onboard devices and assign decentralized identities.

-If you want to run the applications as Android application you just need to:
+If you want to run the applications as Android application, for instance the Holder application, you just need to:

 ```console
 cd holder-mobile-app